(2018 Update | Free Take Action Cheatsheet)

 The good news is:

-As Jane Burka states that if procrastination causes problems, it reflects a psychological issue to work on.
+As Jane Burka, Ph.D., states if procrastination causes problems, it reflects a psychological issue to work on.
 Sometimes, it’s difficult to work by yourself and professional help is necessary.

 If your procrastination is not that complicated, check these activities to go deeper in your soul search, even though, it will be uncomfortable, it can’t hurt more than already does.
 Such as:

-Now you are ready to use the 5 second rule to start digging deeper into was the real reason why you are procrastinating that you are not aware of it anymore.
+Now you are ready to use the 5-second rule to start digging deeper into what’s the real reason for your procrastination.

 To Sum Up:

-Procrastination is a habit you are aware of even though you forgot what created it now.
+Procrastination is a habit you are aware of even though you forgot what created it.
 Consequently, being proactive is a habit, too.
 To overrule one habit for the other you have to face whatever it’s the fear ingrain in your subconscious mind, and that takes courage.

-You can honor your heart’s desires, too.
+You can honor your heart’s desires.
 The choice is yours.

 Do you remember a dear one that will benefit from this technique?
 Share this information with them.